Lokad/CashDB/Contributing.md

 Currently, the client-server connection is merely a naked TCP socket with no authentification and not transport encryption.
-Those features would be desirable to add to Terab.
+Those features would be desirable to add to CashDB.
 It is suggested to adopt cryptographic primitives that are already used in Bitcoin to minimize the technological mass of the solution.